Fulu -- Honest Validator¶

 when syncing.

-validators.
-If the node's custody requirements are increased, it SHOULD only
+If the node's custody requirements are increased, it SHOULD immediately

 advertise the updated custody_group_count